Sv443/BetterYTM/README-summary.md

 ### Features:
 All of these can be toggled and configured in the configuration menu.
 - Layout & User Experience:
-  - Auto-like your favorite channels' songs and videos
-  - Show the amount of likes and dislikes on songs (powered by returnyoutubedislike.com)
+  - Show the approximate amount of likes and dislikes on songs (powered by returnyoutubedislike.com)
   - Open any song's lyrics on genius.com which generally has higher quality than YouTube's providers
   - Quick actions on songs in a queue, to quickly open their lyrics or remove them from the queue
+  - Quickly scroll to the currently active song in the queue by clicking a button
   - Set a custom size and step resolution for the volume slider and show a percentage label next to it
-  - Improvements to clickability of song titles and thumbnails when wanting to open them in a new tab
   - Remember the time of the last played song to resume playback after reloading or reopening the tab
-  - Quickly scroll to the currently active song in the queue by clicking a button
+  - Improve clickability of song titles and thumbnails when wanting to open them in a new tab
   - Remove the tracking parameter from URLs in the share menu
   - Automatically close permanent notifications
 - Input / Interaction:
+  - Auto-like songs and videos of your favorite creators on both YouTube and YouTube Music
   - Use arrow keys to skip forward or backward by a configurable amount of time
   - Press number keys to skip to a percentage of the currently playing song
   - Press a hotkey on a video/song to switch between YouTube and YouTube Music, while keeping the video time